AKASHAorg/blog.akasha.world/_posts/2017-02-22-seeking-whispers.md

 We’re looking forward to hearing your thoughts and we hope you will enjoy this release!

-After this release we want to focus on refactoring the code, preparing things in the meantime for the moment in which we will open source AKASHA.
-That being said, expect a slow down in new features added in the coming weeks but be sure that it will  be worth it in the long run since we're playing *the long game*.
+After this release we want to focus on refactoring the code and prepare things for the moment in which we will open source AKASHA.
+That being said, expect a slow down in new features added in the coming weeks but be sure that it will  be worth it in the long run.

 Thank you for your understanding! ^_^

-PS: This is a short video covering what happened “in the meantime” while development was taking place as AKASHA was part of the EDCON event organized in Paris.
+PS: This is a short video covering the journey to EDCON in Paris while development was taking place in Bucharest.
+It was an inspiring trip and our first conference at which we presented AKASHA - many thanks, again, to everyone for the warm welcome!

 The full recorded talk will follow soon :)